tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-could reach in their own poetry in other words imagine your head is so far up your ass that you would literally rather claim that your pranker is too stupid to write bad poetry then admit that you suck at analyzing it but am I saying that attack on Titan is a modern day urn Mali no because from what we can gather about it it's not trying to troll conventions in manga or anime it's very earnestly trying to talk about trauma grief group think war and terrorism the series will very deliberately orate what a viewer could simply observe the
+could reach in their own poetry in other words imagine your head is so far up your ass that you would literally rather claim that your pranker is too stupid to write bad poetry then admit that you suck at analyzing it but am I saying that *Attack on Titan* is a modern day urn Mali no because from what we can gather about it it's not trying to troll conventions in manga or anime it's very earnestly trying to talk about trauma grief group think war and terrorism the series will very deliberately orate what a viewer could simply observe the